1414C/jiffy/README.md

 ## Entity Relationships

-Relationships between entities can be decalred in the application model file  via the addition of a 'relations' block inside an entity's decalration.
+Relationships between entities can be declared in the application model file  via the addition of a 'relations' block inside an entity's declaration.
 Relationships are based on resource id's by default, although it is possible to specify non-default key fields in the configuration, or implement complex joins directly by maintaining the entity's controller and model.  'relations' blocks look as follows:

 ```JSON